adlnet/ADL_LRS/readme.md

 You should see a task named web running.
 This will host the application using gunicorn with 2 worker processes.
 If you open a browser and visit http://localhost:8000/xapi you will hit the LRS.
 Gunicorn does not serve static files so no CSS will be present.
-To serve static files using NGINX, please read these instructions.
+This is fine if you're doing testing/development but if you want to host a production-ready LRS, Nginx needs to be setup to work with Gunicorn to serve static files.
+Please read these instructions for including Nginx.

 ## Test LRS